Peter Cook: 1960s

+Cook first came to prominence in his own right in the satirical stage show Beyond the Fringe, alongside Jonathan Miller, Alan Bennett, and Dudley Moore.
+Beyond the Fringe became a great success in London after being first performed at the Edinburgh Festival in 1960, and included Cook impersonating the prime minister, Harold Macmillan.
+This was one of the first occasions satirical political mimicry had been attempted in live theatre, and it shocked audiences.
+During one performance, Macmillan was in the theatre and Cook departed from his script and attacked him verbally.

 In 1961, Cook opened The Establishment, a club at 18 Greek Street in Soho in central London, presenting fellow comedians in a nightclub setting, including American Lenny Bruce.
 Cook later joked that it was a satirical venue modelled on "those wonderful Berlin cabarets ... which did so much to stop the rise of Hitler and prevent the outbreak of the Second World War".
 As a members-only venue, it was outside the censorship restrictions.
 The Establishment's regular cabaret performers were Eleanor Bron, John Bird, and John Fortune.

 Cook befriended and supported Australian comedian and actor Barry Humphries, who began his British solo career at the club.
 Humphries said in his autobiography, My Life As Me, that he found Cook's lack of interest in art and literature off-putting.
 Dudley Moore's jazz trio played in the basement of the club during the early 1960s.

-Cook also opened an Establishment club in New York in 1963 and Lenny Bruce performed there, as well.
+Cook also opened an Establishment club in New York in 1963, with Lenny Bruce being one of the comedians who performed there.

 In 1962, the BBC commissioned a pilot for a television series of satirical sketches based on the Establishment Club, but it was not immediately picked up and Cook went to New York City for a year to perform Beyond the Fringe on Broadway.
 When he returned, the pilot had been refashioned as That Was the Week That Was and had made a television star of David Frost, something Cook made no secret of resenting.
 He complained that Frost's success was based on directly copying Cook's own stage persona and Cook dubbed him "the bubonic plagiarist", and said that his only regret in life, according to Alan Bennett, had been saving Frost from drowning.
 This incident occurred in the summer of 1963, when the rivalry between the two men was at its height.
 Cook had realised that Frost's potential drowning would have looked deliberate if he had not been rescued.